acbsp/bonafide.guru/en/contents.rst

 we draw an analogy between situation five thousand years ago and events taking place presently in ISKCON, we will see very strong resemblance.

-“Pandavas” — the genuine devotees of Srila Prabhupada, the bona fide representative of Lord Krishna, those who remain patient and forgiving.
+“Pandavas” — the genuine devotees of |SP|, the bona fide representative of Lord Krishna, those who remain patient and forgiving.
-They are eager to keep the ISKCON the way Srila Prabhupada wants to see it.
+They are eager to keep the ISKCON the way |SP| wants to see it.

 “The wicked sons of Dhritarashtra” — are